 The authorized capital of PPC consists of an unlimited number of common shares.
-The Fund owns all of the issued and outstanding common shares of PPC.
-Each common share entitles its holder to receive notice of and to attend all meetings of shareholders of PPC and to one vote at such meetings, subject to the Fund's right to vote 100% of the PPC Shares at any time it owns at least 25% of such shares.
+The Fund currently owns, directly and indirectly, all of the issued and outstanding common shares of PPC.
+Each common share entitles its holder to receive notice of and to attend all meetings of shareholders of PPC and to one vote at such meetings, subject to the Fund's current right to vote 100% of the PPC Shares at any time it owns at least 25% of such shares.
 See "Directors and Officers - Governance Agreement".
 The holders of the common shares are, at the discretion of the PPC Directors and subject to applicable legal restrictions, entitled to receive any dividends declared by the PPC Directors on the shares.